About

 Learn by making (STEM & beyond)

-• Teens: games, geometric reasoning, modular design, art & architecture
+• Teens (games): geometric reasoning, module design, art & architecture

-• Adults: games, brain-teasing challenges, sculptures, creative flow
+• Adults: games, brain-teasing challenges, linkages, sculptures, creative flow

 Trixel build